 After the 1991 Persian Gulf War, IAEA inspection teams working with the U.N.
 Special Commission on Iraq (UNSCOM) revealed an extensive covert nuclear weapons program that had been virtually undetected by annual inspections of Baghdad's declared facilities.
 This knowledge inspired efforts to strengthen the IAEA's authority to conduct more intrusive inspections of a wider variety of installations, to provide the Agency with intelligence information about suspected covert nuclear activities, and to provide the Agency with the resources and political support needed to increase confidence in its safeguards system.
 In 1998, the IAEA adopted an "Additional Protocol" that would give the agency greater authority and access to verify nuclear declarations.
 The protocol enters into force for individual NPT states upon ratification.
-The Additional Protocol was gradually adopted by many countries, and in February 2004 President Bush recommended that it be required of all NPT signatories.
-He urged the Senate to consent to it on the part of the United States, and on March 31, 2004, the Senate ratified the protocol (Treaty Doc.
+As of February 2012, 138 countries have signed an Additional Protocol and 115 have entered into force.
+The Senate gave its advice and consent to the protocol on March 31, 2004 (Treaty Doc.
 107-7, Senate Executive Report 108-12).
 On December 18, 2006, implementing legislation was passed in P.L.
 109-401, as part of the Hyde Act.
-Although Iran signed an Additional Protocol in December 2003, its implementation of the protocol was voluntary: current efforts to restrain Iran's weapons activities are focused on getting that country to ratify and fully implement the new inspection protocol, and agree to abandon uranium enrichment.
+On December 30, 2008, the President signed the instrument of ratification for the Additional Protocol.
+It was deposited with the IAEA and entered into force on January 6, 2009.